HELOOOM/Domain-Name-System-Protoco/index.md

 Address: 54.43.32.20
 ```
 The above output shows that both DNS master and slave have correctly resolved domain example.com.
 In this article, we have learnt how to setup DNS Master-Slave server.
 You can customize it according to your requirements.
 Although the above steps are for RHEL/Fedora/CentOS, you can also use it for Ubuntu/Debian Linux.

+Part II : DDNS configuration

+1. Configure the DDNS server.

+a.
+Install the necessary packages.

+b.
+Configure the forward and reverse zones.

+2. Configure the client.

+4. Verify the configuration